Board of Trustees

 Bruce and his wife Lisa have two children: daughter Emma and son Braxton, who is a WIS Class of 2027 member.

-Prior to joining the ECP team in 2000, Ms. Campbell was with White & Case in the firm’s Warsaw, London, and Washington, D.C. offices.
+Prior to joining the ECP team in 2000, Ms. Campbell was with White & Case in the firm’s Warsaw, London, and Washington, DC offices.
 She was also an Associate Professor at George Washington University National Law Center from 1997-2000, lecturing on international negotiations.
-She holds degrees from Oxford University, University of Virginia and University of Connecticut.
+She holds degrees from Oxford University, the University of Virginia and the University of Connecticut.

 Her husband Jean-Amiel Jourdan is the Director, Global Careers at the School of Advanced International Studies, Johns Hopkins University.
 The family has two children enrolled in WIS: Class of 2023 member Stuart and Class of 2025 member Aliénor.

 Stylianos Christofides (2014-2017) is a member of the WIS Class of 1982.
 After leaving WIS, Stylianos went on to McGill University, where he received a BSc in Civil Engineering.
 He later attended George Washington University to study international business as well as structural engineering.

 Since September 2012, Stylianos has served as the principal and founder of SC Squared, LLC, which offers general consulting services in the industry sectors of real estate, energy and infrastructure.
 He is also a co-founding member of Parking Development Solutions with the purpose of promoting automated parking for all parking needs.
 Prior to founding SC Squared, he was a principal at ICG properties for 14 years, where he directed business development and implemented infrastructure projects in Pakistan, India, Tunisia and Egypt.